CRam-irez/Gone-Phish-n/README.md

 - Custom naive Baye implementation

 ### Requirements
-- Runs on macOS, LINUX, and Windows
+- Runs ONLY on macOS
 - All required packages are in requirements.txt file

 ### Installation + Running

 Created a bash file that bundles requirement downloads and running the application in one.

+YOU MUST HAVE PIP INSTALLED ON YOUR SYSTEM TO RUN

 - First open the terminal and navigate to where the Gone Phish'n folder is located
-- Once in the file run:
+- Once in the folder run:

             chmod +x run_app.sh